This is a great security feature in Android. It sounds an awful lot like Silverblue’s rpm-ostree, and in combination of Secure Boot.

 At this point, what would be the difference between Verified Boot and Secure Boot + rpm-ostree?
 Is Verified Boot something that Silverblue is trying to achieve?

-Mac OSX has something similar: About Startup Security Utility - Apple Support
+Mac OSX has something similar: About Startup Security Utility on a Mac with the Apple T2 Security Chip - Apple Support

 Is there anything that the boot chain is missing in Silverblue at this point?

 I believe Silverblue supports UEFI secure boot, but you may have trouble signing out of tree drivers and/or modules to work with it.